 In the case of a felony sex offense, not registering is also a felony and results in an extension of your registration period by three years.
 Similarly, for a misdemeanor sex offense, not registering is a misdemeanor and adds one year to your registration period.

 Regardless of the offense classification, failing to register as a sex offender carries a mandatory minimum sentence of 90 days in jail.
 Furthermore, any subsequent violation of registration requirements will reset the clock on the period of time for which you are obligated to register.

-If you or someone you care about has been accused of a sex offense, it’s important to act quickly to protect your future, as being required to register as a sex offender can have serious and long-lasting consequences.
-At Tabibnia Law Firm, our experienced sex crimes defense attorneys are available to provide skilled legal representation and support in this difficult time.
+If you or someone you care about has been accused of a sex offense and looking for sex offender defense attorney, it’s important to act quickly to protect your future, as being required to register as a sex offender can have serious and long-lasting consequences.
+At Tabibnia Law Firm, our experienced sex crimes defense attorney is available to provide skilled legal representation and support in this difficult time.

 Tabibnia law firm has a proven track record of helping individuals accused of sex offenses fight the charges against them, and we may also be able to assist you in obtaining a Certificate of Rehabilitation or Governor’s Pardon to help you be removed from the registry.